 What are Baccarat Bets and Side Bets

-Baccarat is a remarkably straightforward game, offering players three primary betting options.
-These three bets form the core of baccarat strategy and are what most players tend to stick with.
+The Baccarat game is very simple, as it offers three possible betting options.
+These three bets are considered the main bets in baccarat and are what players usually stick to.

-As mentioned, baccarat gameplay centres around three primary bet types: betting on the Player's hand to win, betting on the Banker's hand to win, or betting on a Tie.
+As already mentioned, there are three main types of bets in the game of baccarat; betting on the player’s hand to win, betting on the banker’s hand to win, or for a tie.

-Each of these main bets offers different payouts and house edges.
-The probability of each occurring varies, so it's vital for punters to be well-informed about these differences.
+Each of the three main bets provides different payouts and house edges.
+The probability of each bet happening is different, so bettors should be well-informed about it.

 Betting on the Banker

-Betting on the Banker is often considered the most strategic option.
-It boasts the lowest house edge, typically around 1.06% regardless of the number of decks used.
-This bet is favoured because, in the natural order of play, the Banker traditionally acts last, giving this hand a statistical edge in winning.
+Betting on the Banker is often considered the best option, as the house edge is typically low, around 1.06% regardless of the number of decks played.
+The Banker’s bet is the most preferred bet in baccarat as, due to the order of play where the banker always acts last, this hand is statistically more likely to win.

 Betting on a Tie

-Side bets are additional wagers that can be placed alongside the main bets during a game of baccarat.
-While there are numerous types of side bets available, we'll focus on the most common and popular ones.
+Side Bets are additional wagers that players can place during the game of Baccarat.
+There are many different side bets available, but for the purposes of this guide, we'll focus on the most popular and widespread ones.

 The all black or red side bet is a wager on whether the hand will contain only black or red cards.